droukin-jobs/smartpay01/README.md

  - JSON POST input to create terminals
  - JSON POST input to update transactions
  - comprehensive main program testing

+In order to fullfil the requirements i will need to provide a way of parsing JSON data and make sure the POST data processing is safe and reliable.
+Right now the POST processing is being worked upon but is still quite unstable.
+Also will need to develop a

 ---
 ## 2 COMPILE